paragbnsal/node-csv-image-parser/README.md

 ## Overview

-This project is a Node.js application that interacts with a MongoDB database.
-It provides a set of APIs for uploading a CSV containg linkes to images of Product with other Product Details which saves it to a DB, compresses the images qualitry by 50%.
+This Node.js application interacts with a MongoDB database and provides a set of APIs for handling CSV file uploads.
+The CSV files contain links to product images along with other product details.
+Upon uploading, the application saves the product data to the database and compresses the image quality by 50% and returns the compressed output image URLs in a separate API.

 ## Table of Contents